AndresDavidCalderon/cat-on-a-bearing-carriage/Planning/cat-on-a-ball-bearing-car/Art and presentation..md

 First we will need to model the cat.
 Next we need a design for the car, both can be done in krita, actual assets should be made in aseprite.

 How would the cat drift the car?
 I imagine through some sort of lever in the cubicle.

+## Tilesets and other scales

+I think having big tiles makes for a more adjustable environment.
+In any case, lets set a base size of 64x64, 32 and 16 tiles can be used if so desired, we just need them to be multiples.

+64 should mean 2 meters, for reference the car should be 1.5 meters, so about 52 pixels long.
+And half as wide (25px)